False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 Several factors can contribute to a false positive allergy test result:

 • Cross-reactivity: IgE antibodies developed against one protein may react with structurally similar proteins in unrelated foods.
 For example, someone sensitised to birch pollen may show positive results for apple, hazelnut, or celery.
-This also explains why US expats may still react to UK wheat due to shared grass-pollen proteins.

 • High total IgE levels: Individuals with elevated baseline IgE — sometimes associated with eczema or other atopic conditions — may show multiple positive results that do not correlate with true food allergies.